How to Help Students Plan Long-Term Projects and Stay on Track

 4. Ask students to record goals in a planner and/or on a family calendar.

-5. Helps students create checklists and encourage them to check off completed tasks.
+5. Helps students create checklists and encourages them to check off completed tasks.

 Pointers: